laurentyzheng/52outs/README.md

 # 52outs

-**This is provides an out system for magician's everyday-performance.**
+**The application serves as an out system for magician's everyday-performance.**

 ## Trick Discription